CharlotteAneriksson/practice-python/README.md

 ### What is this repo about?
 * Studymaterial for Practical Python
 * How to install Flask and save all required files into one file
+* Reading files with python
+* Realtive and Absolute paths